Private Sector Developed Plans of Insurance

 Document and Supplemental Standards Handbook (DSSH) - provides the form standards and procedures for use in the sales and service of any eligible crop insurance policy; AIP required statements and disclosures; and the standards for submission and review of non-reinsured supplemental policies in accordance with the SRA.

 External Handbook Standards - provides procedures and instructions for developing and maintaining RMA external handbooks.

 Federal Crop Insurance Act - provides guidelines on what types of products are allowed to be reinsured and legal authorities for coverage.

-Procedures for the Submission and Review of New and Revised Crop Insurance Policies - provides details of the review of new and revised plans of insurance.
+Procedure for Review of New and Revised Crop Insurance Products and Determination of Pilot/Permanent Status - provides approved procedures the FCIC Board of Director’s review of new and revised crop insurance products and determination of pilot or permanence status of products.